hazelcast/hazelcast-python-client/docs/securing_client_connection.rst

 ==========================

 Python client supports token-based authentication via token providers.
-A token provider is a class derived from :class:`hazelcast.token_provider.TokenProvider`.
+A token provider is a class derived from :class:`hazelcast.security.TokenProvider`.

 In order to use token based authentication, first define in the member configuration: